meghal-softwaredev/tweeter/README.md

 Tweeter is a simple, responsive and single-page Twitter clone.

-This repository is the starter code for the project: It is build upon to practice HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express and MongoDB back-end skills.
+This repository is the starter code for the project: It is build upon to practice HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express back-end skills.

 ## Final Product